Ghaziyassine/interview-Life-Saver/README.md

 ## 🛡️ How Screen Share Protection Works

 The application uses the Windows API function `SetWindowDisplayAffinity` to hide its window from screen sharing and recording tools.
-This ensures that the window remains visible to the user but is invisible to external capture tools.
+This functionality is currently available **only on Windows**.

+For more technical details and API usage, refer to the [Window Utils Native Addon README](native-addon/window-utils/README.md).

 #### Key Details: